matchms/matchms/CONTRIBUTING.md

 Contributing guidelines
 ############################

-We welcome any kind of contribution to our software, from simple comment or question to a full fledged `pull request <https://help.github.com/articles/about-pull-requests/>`_.
-Please read and follow our `Code of Conduct <CODE_OF_CONDUCT.rst>`_.
+We welcome any kind of contribution to our software, from simple comment or question to a full fledged [pull request](https://help.github.com/articles/about-pull-requests/>`_.
+Please read and follow our `Code of Conduct <CODE_OF_CONDUCT.rst).

 A contribution can be one of the following cases: